-The Digital Operational Resilience Act (DORA) is reshaping the operational framework for financial institutions and ICT service providers across Europe.
-DORA aims to ensure that these entities can withstand, respond to, and recover from ICT-related disruptions and threats, making it essential for operational resilience.
-A key component of this resilience is ensuring robust contract compliance with both internal policies and external regulatory requirements.
+The Digital Operational Resilience Act (DORA) is reshaping the operational resilience framework for financial entities and ICT service providers across the EU.
+DORA aims to ensure that these organisations can withstand, respond to, and recover from ICT-related disruptions and threats.
+A key component of this objective is to incorporate certain operational resilience requirements into the ICT procurement contracts of financial entities.

-In this post, we’ll explore what DORA means for your contracts and how compliance impacts your organization’s operational resilience, along with a practical DORA contract compliance checklist.
+In this post, we’ll explore what DORA means for the ICT procurement contracts of financial entities and why Contract compliance is critical under DORA, along with some tips on DORA contract compliance best practices.

 What is DORA and Why does it matter?

-The Digital Operational Resilience Act (DORA) is an EU regulation that aims to harmonize and strengthen the digital operational resilience of the financial sector.
-It covers a wide range of topics, such as ICT risk management, incident reporting, testing, information sharing, and oversight of third-party providers.
-DORA is expected to be adopted by January 17, 2025, and will apply to a wide range of financial-services entities operating in the EU, as well as their ICT service providers, regardless of their location.
+DORA covers a wide range of topics, such as ICT risk management, incident reporting, testing, information sharing, and oversight of critical ICT service providers.
+DORA requires to be complied with by January 17, 2025, and will apply to a wide range of financial entities operating in the EU as well as their ICT service providers.

-As financial institutions increasingly depend on ICT systems, DORA mandates that these entities and their ICT service providers implement measures to manage ICT risks effectively, including those related to third-party contracts.
+As financial entities increasingly depend on ICT systems, DORA mandates that these entities and their ICT service providers implement measures to manage ICT risks effectively, including those related to the ICT procurement contracts of financial entities.

 Why Contract Compliance is Critical Under DORA

-Contract compliance plays a vital role in ensuring that organizations meet DORA’s requirements.
-Under the regulation, financial institutions must have thorough oversight of their ICT service provider contracts, ensuring they contain necessary clauses related to, including but not limited to, risk management, security, and operational continuity.
+Contract compliance plays a vital role in ensuring that organizations meet DORA requirements.
+Under the regulation, financial entities must review and remediate their ICT procurement contracts, ensuring they contain necessary clauses, including but not limited to, risk management, security, and operational continuity.

-For example, DORA outlines that contracts with third-party ICT providers must explicitly define the terms around incident reporting, data security, and service continuity.
-Non-compliance in contracts can result in fines, reputational harm, and operational disruptions, making contract management a crucial aspect of DORA compliance.
+For example, DORA outlines that the contracts with ICT providers must explicitly set out terms around incident reporting, data security, and service levels.
+Non-compliance with DORA contractual requirements can result in fines, reputational harm, and operational disruptions, making contract management a crucial aspect of DORA compliance.

 Best Practices for Contract Compliance Under DORA

-When working to meet DORA requirements, it’s helpful to keep a few key best practices in mind to tackle the specific contract compliance needs it brings.
-Here are some of the most important strategies, though it’s by no means a complete list.
+When working to meet DORA contractual requirements, it’s helpful to keep a few key best practices in mind to tackle the specific contract compliance needs it brings.
+Here are some of the most important strategies, though it’s by no means a complete list:

 1. Establish Clear Contractual Obligations with Third Parties

-All contracts with ICT providers should contain clauses that explicitly address DORA’s requirements, such as resilience testing, incident response procedures, and risk management protocols.
-Ensure your contracts detail how ICT providers will comply with DORA, including timelines for resolving incidents and reporting requirements.
+All ICT procurement contracts of financial entities must contain relevant clauses that explicitly address DORA’s requirements, which may include resilience testing, incident response procedures, and risk management protocols.
+Ensure that these contracts detail how ICT providers will comply with DORA, including timelines for resolving incidents and reporting requirements.

 2. Monitor Third-Party Compliance

-Financial institutions should continuously monitor their third-party vendors to ensure that they adhere to contractual terms related to DORA compliance.
+Financial entities must continuously monitor their ICT service providers to ensure that they adhere to contractual terms related to DORA compliance.
 This can involve regular audits, reviews, and risk assessments.
 Use automated tools to streamline the process of monitoring these contracts and track any potential breaches of compliance.

 3. Incident Management and Reporting Clauses

-Under DORA, it’s critical to have clear procedures for incident management embedded in your contracts.
+Under DORA, it’s critical to have clear procedures for incident management embedded in the ICT procurement contracts of financial entities.
 This includes defining how incidents will be reported, the timeframe for reporting, and the specific actions that will be taken to mitigate risk.

-Ensure that your contracts with ICT providers include clauses on data protection and security that meet DORA standards.
+All ICT procurement contracts of financial entities must include clauses on data availability, confidentiality and security that meet DORA standards.
 This includes defining who is responsible for safeguarding data, how data breaches will be handled, and the security protocols in place to prevent ICT disruptions.

 Key Takeaways: Strengthening Contract Compliance for DORA

 Ensuring contract compliance under DORA is vital for operational resilience.
-Financial institutions must implement robust contract management processes that address risk management, incident response, and third-party monitoring to ensure alignment with DORA’s regulatory standards.
+Financial entities must implement robust contract management processes that address risk management, incident response, and monitoring of ICT service providers to ensure alignment with DORA’s regulatory standards.

-- Perform a contract review to ensure your existing agreements meet DORA’s requirements.
+- Perform a ICT contract review to ensure your existing agreements meet DORA’s requirements.

-- Develop a contract management framework that includes monitoring and auditing of third-party agreements.
+- Develop a contract management framework that includes monitoring and auditing of ICT service providers.

-- Leverage technology to automate contract monitoring and auditing processes, helping you stay ahead of potential compliance risks.
+- Leverage technology to accelerate and streamline contract monitoring and auditing processes, helping you stay ahead of potential compliance risks.

-Ready to Deepen Your Understanding of DORA Compliance?
-Join us for an insightful session with ContractPodAi and PwC as we break down the essentials of contractual compliance under the Digital Operational Resilience Act (DORA).
+Ready to deepen your understanding of DORA contractual compliance?
+Join us for an insightful session with ContractPodAi and PwC as we break down the essentials of contractual compliance under tDORA.
 Choose from two sessions on November 21 or November 26, 2024, where our experts will guide you through the latest requirements, practical steps, and a live demo of Leah, our GenAI contract assistant designed to streamline compliance.

 Register today to secure your spot!